text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 2. Since QuAIL has 2 questions of each type for each text, one could be paraphrased, and the other left unparaphrased, so that a system would be punished in 50% of cases if it learned to simply learn to look for the option that does not have a direct match in the text.

 We will refer to option (2) as 2/1 paraphrasing strategy: only the correct answer in one question, correct + one incorrect in another.
 If possible, the incorrect option that is mentioned the closest to the question words should the one left unparaphrased.
+Since our challenge set is small and only meant for testing, we did not do this consistently, aiming to make all questions as difficult as possible - but generally to develop a training dataset this is probably the way to go: the model should be taught that the text is a useful, but insufficient source of information.
-This is the general approach to paraphrasing that we used.

 Below we describe extra strategies we used for specific question types.

 ## <a id="temporal_order"/></a> Temporal order questions